 Carrying out such a big change to your car will involve a change to your V5C document and an inspection to ensure it’s safe to use on the road.
 It may also be given a new tax bracket based upon the weight, seat configuration and other differences when compared to the standard vehicle.

 As soon as you perform an irreversible change such as an electric car conversion, you will lose the originality of the classic car.
 This may not be an issue for some people but it may effect the resale value of the car.

 Normal Electric Car Drawbacks

 By switching to an electric motor, you will be welcomed to range anxiety, lack of engine noise and a less mechanical feel to the car.
-However, by performing an electric car conversion, you will be fully aware of all these drawbacks.
+However, by performing an electric car conversion, you’ll be fully aware of all these drawbacks.

 Performing an electric car conversion on your classic car is a brave move.
-However, there are plenty of benefits and it brings a new lease of life to your classic.
+However, there are plenty of benefits and it brings a new lease of life to your classic car.
 If you are considering the swap, doing your homework prior to purchasing a kit is highly advised.
 It’s a time consuming task that requires skill and plenty of patience.
-If you are looking to spend some money, there are plenty of companies that will happily take on your electric car conversion project.
+If you are willing to spend some money, there are plenty of companies that will happily take on your electric car conversion project.